 For macOS:

-- Make sure you are using Chrome as a browser.
+- Make sure you're using Chrome as your browser

-- If you're using an external microphone, try unplugging/replugging it.
+- If you're using an external microphone, try unplugging and replugging it

-- Make sure your computer's operating system is up to date.
+- Ensure your computer's operating system is up to date

-Teachers have reported that simply opening the event in a new browser clears audio issues immediately.
+Teachers have found that opening the event in a new browser window often resolves audio issues immediately.

 - Update your Chrome browser to the latest version